reinbot/hyperell/README.md

 N = 3^2 * 7^4 * 31 * 53.
 ```

-The folder [ /further_examples](./further_examples) contains the 7 curves we discussed in our paper.
+The folder [ /further_examples](./further_examples) contains another 14 curves with further interesting examples not discussed in the paper.

 #### How to use the files